codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 https://github.com/electron/electron/releases/tag/v13.0.0 (Chromium 91.0.4472.69) -->
 # Driver
 ## Install chromedriver
+The Raspberry Pi 4 running 64bit architecture needs a special optimization version of ChromeDriver.
 Get Chromedriver from [Electron GitHub releases](https://github.com/electron/electron/releases).
 Make sure it supports the installed chromium version on your Pie! <br/>
 Make sure you downloaded the right os version. <br/>*Check the "Other Changes" or "Stack Upgrades" section on the Version Release Notes for <br/> eg. Updated **Chromium to 94.0.4606.61.** part.* <br/> <br/>
 To get the needed versions for your chromium-browser installation <br/>